Roger-Federer-Foundation/rff-natural-playgrounds/book/text/0-4-introduction.md

 >
 > **The National Plan of Action for Children in South Africa 2012 – 2017**
 >
-> “Play is part of early childhood development programmes and school curriculum and children are aware of its importance in their lives.”
+> ‘Play is part of early childhood development programmes and school curriculum and children are aware of its importance in their lives.’
 >
 > *   Ensure that play is an integral part of all early childhood development programmes supporting the early learning of babies and young children.
 > *   Encourage and resource play activities for children and adolescents through the school curriculum.